rapka/polemics-md/content/essays/nina-arweave.md

 An NFT is simply a receipt that exists on a blockchain to indicate that a certain account owns a certain item.
 In Nina's case, this means attaching the metadata for a release (artist, title, record label, etc) and links to mp3 files to the Solana wallets that Nina creates for new users using Magic Wallet.

 Solana keeps track of who's buying what release, but it doesn't host the audio files itself.
-Instead, Nina uses a completely separate blockchain called Arweave.
+Instead, Nina uses a completely separate blockchain named Arweave.

-## What's Arweave?
+## What's Arweave????

 The blockchain and associated cryptocurrency used to host Nina's files is called [Arweave](https://www.arweave.org/).
 In simple terms, Arweave functions very similarly to Bitcoin wherein a network of miners do processing work to power the blockchain and are rewarded in crypto.
 The main difference between Arweave and Bitcoin is that Arweave asks miners to also reserve hard drive space for file hosting on top of the computation requirements.
 This means that Arweave (and thus Nina) inherit many of Bitcoin's flaws while also introducing new complications.

 Nina uses two different blockchains as part of its architecture: Solana handles payments and determines who owns each NFT, and while Arweave is responsible for hosting and serving the actual music files.

-## What's the environmental impact of using Arweave?
+## What's the environmental impact of using Nina?
+(Real answer)

 Besides proof of work and proof of stake, another consensus mechanism that's been proposed for blockchains is "proof of storage".
 Under this design, nodes must reserve hard drive space in order to verify transactions.
 This is usually done for blockchains that need to host larger files and in theory proof of stake doesn't have the same environmental impact as proof of work.